rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 ## Always request screenshot on initial load, add ability to copy screenshot
 <!-- 2023-12-20 (for v2.45.10 released on 2024-01-10), https://github.com/RokuCommunity/vscode-brightscript-language/pull/536 -->

 We fixed a few bugs in the "Device View" panel related to downloading a screenshot.
-Previously, if you didn't have the continuous screenshot capture enabled, it wouldn't have downloaded the very first screenshot, requiring you to click "refresh" in order for this functionality to work.
+Previously, without continuous screenshot capture enabled, the first screenshot would not download automatically, requiring a manual 'refresh' to initiate the download.
 Now it requests an initial screenshot which mitigates the issue.

 ![image](https://github.com/rokucommunity/vscode-brightscript-language/assets/2544493/2d45bf7c-ce14-4f4f-a5cc-e15b69687f97)